 Academic Misconduct Report Notification

 This letter is to notify you that a report of potential academic misconduct has been made against you (refer to the attached form for more details) [attach the Academic Misconduct Report Form].
-If the report is confirmed, the School will apply the following penalty in accordance with the University’s Academic Misconduct Procedure and Academic Misconduct Determination Guide :
+If the report is confirmed, the Institute/School/Federation TAFE will apply the following penalty in accordance with the University’s Academic Misconduct Procedure and Academic Misconduct Determination Guide :

 [insert penalty based on Academic Misconduct Determination Guide and student’s breach history].